-In addition to potential dilution associated with future fundraising transactions, we currently have significant numbers of securities outstanding that are exercisable for our common stock, which could result in significant additional dilution and downward pressure on our stock price.
+In addition to potential dilution associated with potential future fundraising and strategic transactions, we currently have significant numbers of securities outstanding that are exercisable for our common stock, which could result in significant additional dilution and downward pressure on our stock price.

-As of December 31, 2020, there were 19,378,333 shares of our common stock outstanding.
-In addition, there were outstanding stock options, restricted stock units and warrants representing the potential issuance of an additional 3,942,000 shares of our common stock.
+As of December 31, 2021, there were 59,789,712 shares of our common stock outstanding.
+In addition, there were outstanding stock options, restricted stock units and warrants representing the potential issuance of an additional 24,093,000 shares of our common stock.
 The issuance of these shares in the future would result in significant dilution to our current stockholders and could adversely affect the price of our common stock and the terms on which we could raise additional capital.
 In addition, the issuance and subsequent trading of shares could cause the supply of our common stock available for purchase in the market to exceed the purchase demand for our common stock.
 Such supply in excess of demand could cause the market price of our common stock to decline.